hasansezertasan/opinionated-mixins/.github/ISSUE_TEMPLATE/model_proposal.md

 A clear and concise explanation of why you need this model.

 **Details**
-Fill the table below with the fields you want to add to the model.
+Write the fields that your proposed model must have in the table below or write a Pydantic model accordingly.

 | Field Name | Python Type | Description | Unique | Required | Index |
 | ---------- | ----------- | ----------- | ------ | -------- | ----- |